finos/tracdap/doc/modelling/tutorial/chapter_1_hello_world.rst

 in with the code in src/, which is important when it comes to releasing code to production.

 TRAC uses a few simple config files to control models during local development, so we have set up a config folder to put those in.
+The contents of these files is discussed later in the tutorial.

-The venv/ folder is where Python puts the virtual environment and stores any project dependencies.
+The venv/ folder is where Python puts any libraries your project uses, including the TRAC runtime library.
 Typically you want to ignore this folder in Git by adding it to the .gitignore file.
 Your IDE might do this automatically, otherwise you can create a file called .gitignore and add this line to it: